 .ico format anymore (even though browsers do support

-But which sizes (px) do we need to support?
+But which favicon standard sizes and dimensions (px) do we need to support?

 - 16x16: browser favicon